 Of course, in the midst of such a discussion, we often forget that what is common sense to one person is tomfoolery to another.

 Banning anything has repercussions.
-Acts committed during wartime still reflect upon those who commit them afterward.
-Sacrificing anything for security has the potential to escalate, resulting in greater loss than we would have suffered if security had been breached.
+Acts committed during wartime still reflect upon those who commit them.
+Sacrificing anything for security has the potential to escalate, resulting in greater losses than if we had lacked security of any kind.

-To do so is to assume edict over absolute morality, which is absurd when there is no clear black and white — which is invariably the case.
+To do so is to assume edict over absolute morality, which is absurd when there is no clear black and white.